 meeting new people and sharing their interests!

-Q. Are there any differences in cultural or residential characteristics you find interesting in Korea?
+Q. Are there any cultural or residential differences you find interesting in Korea?

 It’s my dream to open my own Taekwondo gym in Germany oneday.

-Q. You’ve practiced Taekwondo over 10years.
-What was your first impression of Taekwondo?
+Q. You’ve practiced Taekwondo over 10 years.
+What was your first impression of it?

 Q. What do you think is the true charm of Taekwondo?